caketaster/I-Think-Therefore-I-Drink/README.md

 Beneath the navbar is a **Search by ingredient** search bar, and buttons to log in, log out and/or sign up, depending on the logged-in state of the user.

+## Cocktail Cards
+Users can see how many steps [i.e. instructions] are required to make each cocktail, and favourite a cocktail from the relevant card, or click into each card to show the ingredients and instructions.

+## Update
+Users can update any of their published cocktails linked from the Post Detail page, but not those of other users.

+## Delete
+Users can delete any of their published cocktails linked from the Post Detail page, but not those of other users.

 ## Footer
 The footer contains 3 clickable items: the site icon (which redirects to the homepage), plus 2 social media icons which redirect to the author's Linkedin and GitHub pages.